sighupio/fury-kubernetes-on-premises/README.md

 ## License

-This module is open-source and it's released under the following [LICENSE](LICENSE)
+This module is open-source and it's released under the following [LICENSE](LICENSE).

 <!-- </FOOTER> -->